 HAVE YOU WONDERED?
 The problem of suffering and evil

 “How can an all-powerful, all-loving God allow so much suffering and evil in the world?”
 In this series of articles, I would like to address this important question from a biblical perspective.
-In my last two articles, I pointed out six Biblical truths about suffering.
+Last time, I pointed out three Biblical truths about suffering.

 1. Suffering can develop our character and lead us to maturity.